 Figure 4.
 SEM images taken on a vertically cross-sectioned zinc phosphate cement sample in vivo aged for 6 years (sample a) revealing cracking and loss of cement at the margin end.
-Insets are images taken with higher magnification at the spots indicated by the cycles.
+Insets are images taken with higher magnification at the spots indicated by the cirkles.

 Figure 5.
 EDS analysis at the margin end of a zinc phosphate cement samples in vivo aged for 9 years (sample c), indicating the change of zinc and carbon content.
+The inserts show the EDX results for indicated area on the cement.